AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/how-access-levels-work/access-level-overview.md

 Users with the External User access level:

 * Can view only documents and calendar reports that are shared with them
-* See the users who share documents and calendar reports with them
+* View the users who share documents and calendar reports with them
 * Approve the documents that are shared with them

 You cannot modify this access level.